Book a demo

 Personnel psychology has been consistent for a long time: structure beats intuition.

-Research spanning more than eight decades shows that structured interviews and competency-based assessments predict job performance far more accurately than unstructured conversations — with a predictive validity of 0.42 compared to just 0.19 for unstructured formats (Hunter and Schmidt, 1998; Wang, 2024).
+Research spanning more than eight decades shows that structured interviews and competency-based assessments predict job performance far more accurately than unstructured conversations - with a predictive validity of 0.42 compared to just 0.19 for unstructured formats (Hunter and Schmidt, 1998; Wang, 2024).
 More than double the accuracy.
-Highhouse (2008) called the field's continued reliance on gut feeling "stubborn and well-documented."
+Highhouse (2008) identified a persistent gap between what the research recommends and what most hiring processes actually do.

 The research does not suggest that experienced recruiters are bad at their jobs.
 It shows that structure makes good recruiters significantly better - and makes every candidate's experience meaningfully fairer.